happyfish100/fastdfs/README.md

 file system for databases, K8s and virtual machines (such as KVM), you can learn about [FastCFS](https://github.com/happyfish100/FastCFS) which achieves strong data consistency and high performance.

+We provide technical support service and customized development.
+Welcome to use WeChat or email for discuss.

+email: 384681(at)qq(dot)com